From vintage boutiques to department stores, these are the must-shop spots in the global fashion and art capital of the world.

-Marais is located in the 4th arrondissement hideaway the cool kids refer to as SoMo, after to the SoHo-style bars occupying the district.
-The area has a film-noir exuberance, making it the go-to for vintage shopping.
+Marais is located in the 4th arrondissement hideaway the cool kids refer to as SoMo, after the SoHo-style bars occupying the district.
+The area has a film-noir exuberance, making it the go-to for vintage shopping

 Bulging clothes racks offer up amazing deals and with stores such as Vintage Paris, Odetta Vintage and La Jolie Garde a stone’s throw from each other, Marais proves that shopping in Paris doesn’t have to be a stressful experience.

 Bohemian boltholes, art galleries, and arcades envelope quaint, cobbled streets to make this quarter of Paris a shopper’s paradise.

 FREE’P’STAR on Rue de la Verrerie in Saint Merri is a purple and gold thrift store that’s open late and has many garments for all fashion tastes.
 The store’s windows are peppered with paintings, making it easily mistaken for an art shop, but its exterior hasn’t fooled the locals.

 FREE’P’STAR has a range of clothes, accessories, and shoes covering two levels with a jumble sale approach.
 Neon lights provide just enough glow for shoppers to rifle through offerings of glam rock knee-high platform boots—something of a trend at FREE’P’STAR.

 Be prepared to see a tussle or two!
 Shoppers have been known to get somewhat territorial over their finds, particularly when the store is at maximum capacity.